radekm/btree/README.md

+## Notes on translation from Rust to C3

 Rewrite of Rust's B-tree implementation to C3 for better clarity and safety.
 Reviewing unsafe code in Rust is harder because rules (especially aliasing rules) are more complex in Rust than rules in C or C3.